class Gio::ApplicationCommandLine

 def exit_status : Int32 #

-Gets the exit status of @cmdline.
+Gets the exit status of cmdline.
 See g_application_command_line_set_exit_status() for more information.

 def exit_status=(exit_status : Int32) : Nil #